 About Patrol Boats

-Patrols were constructed after corvette vessels, small and extremely fast warships, became obsolete.
-In the U.S. Navy, patrol boats primary function was to carry sailors and their supplies through rivers and along the coast.
+Patrols were built after corvette vessels became obsolete.
+In the U.S. Navy, patrol boats had a primary function to carry sailors and their supplies through rivers and along the coast.
 Patrol boats were also small enough to perform stealth military missions.

 - Patrol Craft Coastal